Introduction

 Whatever fields you are interested in, Booth likely has a concentration to supplement those interests.

 Because it is one of the highest-ranked business schools in the country, you can expect many benefits from attending Chicago Booth.
-But what about benefits specifically from the part time program?
-Here are some things that set the Chicago Booth Part Time MBA apart from other part-time business programs.
+But what about the specific benefits of the part-time program?
+Here are some things that set the Chicago Booth Part-Time MBA apart from other part-time business programs.

 Flexibility